duckie-team/quack-quack-android/README.md

 QuackQuack's design components can be previewed by building the Playground module.
 If you don't feel like building it yourself, you can download it from the [Google PlayStore](https://play.google.com/store/apps/details?team.duckie.quackquack.playground).

+## Caveat

+QuackQuack's UI components are intended to be used in Duckie.
+Therefore, some component designs may not be suitable for non-Duckie services.

 ## Download

 QuackQuack is available in the Maven repository.
 [BOM](https://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html#bill-of-materials-bom-poms) is currently not supported due to [publishing issues](https://github.com/sungbinland/duckie-quack-quack/issues/114).
 Once the issue is resolved, BOM is published. (we are want for your help!)